 - Component 3: 1 hour and 30 minute written examination comprising of 64 marks, making up 25% of the qualification.

-Why we have chosen Edexcel GCSE Geography B?
+Why have we chosen Edexcel GCSE Geography B?

 Clear and coherent structure – the qualification has a straightforward structure with three components – Global Geographical Issues, UK Geographical Issues and People and Environment Issues – Making Geographical Decisions.